SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Experiments

-\nparagraph{Timing.} We split the measured time in scene sampling/preparation time, including the sampling, rendering, and the encoding of the panorama images, and inference/query time, including the encoding of the query image, the feature correlation (including bounding box classification) and the \textit{Pose} task head.
-Table \ref{table:timing} shows that our method exhibits a considerably lower query time than LASER \cite{Min2022} and PFNet \cite{Karkus2018}.
+\nparagraph{Timing.} We split the measured time into scene sampling/preparation time, including position sampling, panorama rendering and encoding, and inference/query time, including query image encoding, feature correlation with bounding box classification, and the \textit{Pose} task head, but no refinement. \Cref{table:timing} shows that our method exhibits a considerably lower query time than LASER \cite{Min2022} and PF-net \cite{Karkus2018}.
 This difference places our approach close to real-time for moderately sized scenes.
 Currently, scene sampling time is slower than \cite{Min2022}, mainly due to rendering on the CPU without parallelization \cite{Li2018}.
 Parallelizing this process using GPU or CPU could significantly accelerate scene preparation.